 On the one hand, we have systems (of economics, of decision making, of policy making) that do not serve or benefit the vast majority of human beings on this planet, or any other species for that matter.
 On the other, we have countless networks of people who are working hard to design new tools and new lenses for interpreting our world.
 As these networks connect to each other and gain enough power and visibility to threaten the dominant structures, we will see their repression in subtle and sometimes brutal ways.
 This is inevitable.
 And it makes it all the more necessary that we have the tools to give us the capacity to connect with each other, and to align our shared intentions in ways that will most effectively enable us to achieve our goal of a world that is healthier and more just.

 Ethelo can be used wherever there are complex decisions which need to be made by communities or organizations of any size who value or require consensus in the decision making process.
 Traditional representative democracy inevitably excludes, disconnects and dissatisfies a significant percentage of our population.
-Ethelo offers a flexible, scalable means of enabling fairer, more inclusive decisions, and it offers a way of mobilizing the collective will of large groups of people, who have, till now, despaired of ever being able to make a positive difference in local and global issues.
+Ethelo uses prescriptive data analytics to offer a flexible, scalable means of enabling fairer, more inclusive decisions, and it offers a way of mobilizing the collective will of large groups of people, who have, until now, been left out of the public consultation strategy despite a strong desire to make a positive difference in local and global issues.

 Ethelo offers the means by which the 99% can finally align their voices and their agenda to bring about justice and real democracy in a world that is literally crying out for it.